 Some were expecting we would see Amazfit Bip 2 at Huami’s three year anniversary in September, but this was always going to be a stretch.
-The wearable was released in China last year and only made it across the border in early 2018.
+The wearable was released in China in 2017 and only made it across the border in early 2018.
 Instead Huami chose to release the Amazfit Verge and Health Band 1S at its all important gathering.

-With the holiday sales period fast approaching it is unlikely we will see Amazfit Bip 2 this year.
-Our guess is that spring of 2019 or perhaps mid-year is the earliest we could expect to see the second generation tracker.
+A CES 2019 reveal is a distinct possibility, but our guess is that spring of 2019 looks more likely.
 This will likely be a budget smartwatch so expect the price again to be around the $100 mark.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!